Kanonenfieber: Spin-offs

 Apart from Kanonenfieber, Noise has two other projects called Non Est Deus and Leiþa.
 Each of these projects also has its own lyrical theme.
 Non Est Deus, which was Noise's first solo-project, discusses the "nonsense of the fanatical practice of religion", while Leiþa discusses themes like despair, self-hatred and depression.
-Similar to Kanonenfieber, Noise also keeps his and his band's identities a secret by using alter ego names and body covering suits.
+Similar to Kanonenfieber, Noise also keeps his and his band's identities a secret by using alter egos and body-covering suits.